Chrise2024/GroupAdminBot/readme.md

 Then execute `npm run start` to start the bot.

-When the bot started,it will create `config.json` file.The file is like:
+`config.json` contains bot's config.The file is like:

 ```json
 {